Tater tots: History

 Tater tots were developed in 1953 when American frozen food company Ore-Ida founders F. Nephi Grigg, Golden Grigg, and Ross Erin Butler Sr. were trying to devise a recipe to use leftover slivers of cut potatoes that would otherwise be thrown away.
 They chopped up the slivers, added flour and seasoning, then pushed the mash through holes and sliced off pieces of the extruded mixture.

 The product was first offered commercially in stores in 1956.
 Originally, sales were slow; the family speculated the product was priced too low, so it had no perceived value.
 When the price was raised, people began buying it.
 By 1960 Ore-Ida captured 25% of the frozen potato market.

 The name "Tater Tot" is a registered trademark of Ore-Ida—which has been a subsidiary of Heinz (now part of Kraft Heinz) since 1965—but has become so widely associated with the dish that it is often used as a generic term.
 "Tater" is short for potato.
 The name "Tater Tot" was created in the 1950s, and soon trademarked by a member of the Ore-Ida company's research committee who used a thesaurus to come up with an alliterative name.

 Today, Americans consume approximately 70 e6lb of Tater Tots, or 3,710,000,000 Tots per year.

 Since at least 2016, vegetable companies (like the Green Giant brand) have introduced "veggie tots" which seek to substitute more nutritionally dense vegetables (e.g., broccoli and cauliflower) for the potato.

-While he was with the St. Louis Cardinals, major league baseball outfielder Harrison Bader partnered with Sonic Drive-In to sell "Bader Tots" at participating St. Louis area locations; in 2018 a young fan had given Bader a tater tot, and during the Players Weekend Bader’s baseball jersey read “TOTS.”